nicoandra/laravel-data-openapi-generator/README.md

 }
 ```

-It can also be applied to a property whose runtime representation is a string:
+At property level, apply it when a property typed as a transformed or cast `Data` value is exposed as a string in the schema:

 ```php
 class ResponseData extends Data